 Are you afraid to annoy visitors with your optin offers?
-Popups, slide-ins, welcome gates, and other types of optins convert really well.
+Popups, slide-ins, welcome gates, and other types of optins convert well.
 But you may still be hesitant to try them on your site.
-Don’t worry – in this guide, we’ll share 18 ways to capture email leads, without disturbing your visitors.
+Don’t worry.
+In this guide, we’ll share 18 ways to capture email leads, without disturbing your visitors.

-Each of the strategies we are about to share with you can be implemented on any site with a developer’s help.
-However, if you don’t have a developer – or if you simply want an easier way – we’ll share how to set each of these up quickly and easily with OptinMonster.
+You can implement any of the strategies we are about to share with you on any site with a developer’s help.
+However, if you don’t have a developer, or if you simply want an easier way, we’ll share how to set each of these up quickly and easily with OptinMonster.

-Here at OptinMonster, we’re all about helping small businesses create an unparalleled user experience on their site, while also increasing their conversions.
+Here at OptinMonster, we’re all about helping small businesses create an unparalleled user experience on their site, while also increasing their conversion rates.

 Here’s what Michael Hyatt had to say about OptinMonster:

 “I hate popups, so I was hesitant to try one on my site.
 But the results from OptinMonster Exit-Intent® popup speak for themselves.
 I doubled my subscription rate immediately without annoying my users.
 I haven’t had a single complaint.
 My only regret is that I didn’t start using OptinMonster sooner.”